maxknolli/TechHappysWebMiniMap-SITPort/README.md

-﻿# TechHappy's SPTarkov Web Minimap Mod
+﻿# TechHappy's SPTarkov Web Minimap Mod - Ported to SIT (maybe?)

 This mod creates a web accessable map to view your current location and look direction in order to help you navigate throughout Escape From Tarkov.
 I made this mod to help myself and a family member learn where the caches and extracts are.